 Kevin and Amanda's spicy sausage pasta is flavorful and creamy.
 Their recipe is adapted from one published by America's Test Kitchen and takes less than 25 minutes from start to finish.
 (Be sure to check out the amazing step-by-step photographs.)

 Yes, I know that this isn't "authentic" lasagna.
 Don't shoot the messenger.
 I love to make layered lasagna in a deep dish with simmered-for-hours sauces, but sometimes there just isn't time.
 That's when this easy skillet lasagna by House of Yumm comes in handy.

 The Carb Diva family has tried this dish.
 True, this isn't "lasagna for company."
-No lovely layers, no separately cooked pasta, no long-simmered sauce, but seriously folks, do you really need all of that fuss?
+No lovely layers, no separately cooked pasta, no long-simmered sauce, but seriously folks, do you really need all of that fuss when the family is starving?
 This tastes like lasagna.

 This recipe is not Tuna-Helper-in-a-Box, and it's not your mom's tuna casserole with cream of mushroom soup.
 It's rich and creamy, cook in one pot, and ready in under 30 minutes.

 I haven't tried this dish yet, but it is certainly in the rotation.
 I think the one thing that most people hate about the "traditional" tuna casserole is the cream-of-clump soup.
 This dish guides you through making your own sauce, and the pasta simmers within.
 No separate pot, draining, folding in the ingredients.
 It all happens like magic!